Common course translation mistakes to avoid

-If you’ve ever embarked on a course translation project, you probably heard a coworker volunteer to aid in the process, but there are many reasons why you’ll be better off working with experienced translators and course developers.
-Ahead are only five of the most common errors you may encounter when translating a course into a foreign language.
+However, even with the best intentions, common pitfalls can arise.
+You’ve probably heard a coworker volunteer to help with translation, but there are many reasons why you’ll be better off working with experienced translators and course developers.
+Ahead, we’ll explore five of the most common errors you may encounter when translating a course into a foreign language.

 5 Common Course Translation Errors To Avoid